 Colorectal panel provides detailed cancer information

 New information about colorectal cancer has led to updated recommendations for testing and treatment.
-In this "Test in Focus" episode of the "Answers From the Lab" podcast, Rondell Graham, M.B.B.S., describes Mayo Clinic Laboratories' expanded colon panel, which provides enhanced information about prognosis, treatment options and a hereditary cancer syndrome.
+In this test specific episode of the "Answers From the Lab" podcast, Rondell Graham, M.B.B.S., describes Mayo Clinic Laboratories' expanded colon panel, which provides enhanced information about prognosis, treatment options and a hereditary cancer syndrome.

 "This new expanded panel allows us to address patient needs.
 It covers a larger number of genes and provides a greater amount of clinically actionable information," Dr. Graham says.